dustinspecker/lockal/readme.md

 One morning you wake up to see someone on the other side of the planet created a GitHub issue stating, "I want to use this on my Raspberry Pi.
 It's Linux, but arm64 architecture."

+Some projects release plain binaries, but some projects release archive files containing executables.
+So, we need a way to handle extracting a file from an archive.

 Lockal helps automate this process.

 ## Install lockal